-According to legend, the Nian lived in the mountains and by the end of winter, having no food to eat it would descend on the towns and eat the livestock and villagers and particularly liked eating children.
+According to legend, the Nian lived in the mountains.
+By the end of winter, having no food to eat, the Nian would descend on the towns and eat the livestock and villagers, and particularly liked eating children.

-The villagers discovered the Nian feared fire, the colour red and loud noises.
-Dreading the return of the Nian each year, the villagers hung red lanterns in their windows and doorways, made loud noises by beating drums and left offerings of food in front of their home so the Nian would not enter.
+The villagers dreaded the return of the Nian each year and, over many years, discovered the monster feared fire, the colour red and loud noises.
+The villagers hung red lanterns in their windows and doorways, made loud noises by beating drums and left offerings of food in front of their home so the Nian would not enter.

 Each year red lanterns are hung in the streets, from trees, in public buildings and out the front of homes.
 Red is the most dominant colour used for decorating as it is considered especially lucky.
 Gold is also prominent and is said to bring wealth.